data-edu/data-science-in-education/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository is for the second edition of _Data Science in Education_ Using R, which is a work in progress.
+This repository is for the second edition of _Data Science in Education Using R_, which is a work in progress.

 * [Note from Our Publisher](#Note-from-Our-Publisher)